 How could I have dropped it in the most patrolled corridor in this sector?
 It must have slipped out of my shoulder bag!
 Attracting the attention of this security sergeant and mid-level sector admin was the last thing I needed right now.

-Quick to employ any underhanded tactic which could advance themselves to regional supervisor positions, both were curiously suspicious.
+Quick to employ any underhanded tactic which could advance them to regional supervisor positions, both creatures were curiously suspicious.
 Drooling over the career possibilities, they carefully scrutinized my 9B pencil.

-I’ve never really been able to decipher the dialect that security specialists speak, especially the one spoken by the rotund and toothy oaf.
-But his question maybe went something like, “Is this a good specimen?”
+I’ve never really been able to decipher the dialect that security specialists speak, especially the one spoken by this rotund and toothy oaf.
+But its question maybe went something like, “Is this a good specimen?”
 I was surprised by the dexterity of its gargantuan fingers while caressing the pencil point.

 The sector admin, who happens to live down the corridor from me—definitely the more evolved of the two—answered in a staccato birdlike voice, “Yes, definitely a perfect specimen.”

-With large golden eyes agape and mechanized pupils spiraled open for high resolution inspection, the owlish creature adjusted his curiosity in a more familiar dialect, “Ah, yes.
+With large golden eyes agape and mechanized pupils spiraled open for high resolution inspection, the owlish creature mumbled in a more familiar dialect, “Ah, yes.
 Older graphite.
 Primitive, human-grade manufacturing.
-This pencil is dangerous and not allowed in any region!
-It’s compound is derived from some long-lost region, and this graphite could be extremely valuable to regional councils in next-level dimensions.”
+This pencil’s compound is derived from some long-lost region, this graphite could be extremely valuable to regional councils next-level dimensions.”

 They knew the pencil’s graphite was of significant value.
 But if they were aware of its true origin and how I came to possess it, they would realize that it is priceless.
 Fortunately, I had a handful of various graphite pencils carefully hidden in my dwelling.

 Not to arouse suspicion, I slowly stepped backwards into the shadows, diverting my eyes to the oddments on display by devious street vendors lurking in the corridor.